macloo/python_notes/grid_game/README.md

 The game is coded in Python 3.x, but I didn't have much trouble changing it to work under Python 2.7.

+## Objective of the game

+The player (represented by P) moves one square at a time.
+If player finds flask, player wins.
+If player finds trap, monster (M) wakes up and chases player.
+If monster finds player, player loses.
+The number of moves given to the monster can be changed.

 ## Things I learned from the tutorial

 * How to make a menu so the player can choose things, like "Start a new game."
 This was not complex at all, but I had not done it before, so it was a nice way to start out with this tutorial.
 The menu_choice() function is sort of like a switch-statement.